-3. Pour 1 tbsp oil into a medium ovenproof pan (pan not ovenproof?
-See our tip at the end) and warm over a high heat.
+3. Pour 1 tbsp olive oil into a medium ovenproof pan (pan not ovenproof?
+See our tip at the end) and warm it on a high heat.
 Add the lamb and fry for 5 mins, turning once or twice, till browned.
 Scoop out of the pan into a bowl and set aside.

-4. Reduce the heat under the pan to medium and add a little more oil if needed.
-Slide in the chopped onion and sprinkle in a pinch of salt and pepper.
+4. Turn the heat down to medium and add a little more oil to the pan if needed.
+Add the onion and season with a pinch of salt and pepper.
 Fry for 3 mins, stirring occasionally, till softened.
-Stir in 1 tbsp of the tikka spice, 1 tsp turmeric and the garlic, ginger and chilli.
+Stir in 1 tbsp of the tikka masala spice blend, 1 tsp turmeric and the garlic, ginger and chilli.
 Continue to cook for 1 min, till fragrant.

-5. Slide the lamb back into the pan and add the chopped tomatoes and the spinach.
-Stir till the spinach is wilted then remove from the heat.
+5. Add the lamb back into the pan and add the tomatoes and baby leaf spinach.
+Stir till the spinach is wilted then take the pan off the heat.

-6. Add the drained rice to the pan and stir well.
+6. Add the rice to the pan and stir to mix.
 Flatten the surface of the rice with a spoon and pour over 150ml boiling water.
-Pop a lid on the pan and slide into the oven.
-Bake for 20 mins.
+Pop a lid on the pan and slide it into the oven to bake for 20 mins.
 After 20 mins, remove the lid from the pan and return to the oven.
 Cook for another 5 mins.

 7. While the biriyani cooks, peel and thinly slice the remaining onion.
 Pop the slices in a bowl and toss with 1 tbsp tikka spice mix.
-Pour 1 tbsp oil into a pan and bring to a high heat.
-Slide in the onions and fry for 5-6 mins, stirring frequently, till golden and crisp at the edges.
-Slide onto a plate lined with kitchen paper to drain.
+Pour 1 tbsp olive oil into a pan and warm it on a high heat.
+Add the onion and fry for 5-6 mins, stirring frequently, till golden and crisp at the edges.
+Scoop out onto a plate lined with kitchen paper to drain.

 8. Roughly chop the coriander leaves.
 Cut the pomegranate in half.
 Hold 1 half in your hand, cut-side down, and whack it with a wooden spoon.
 The seeds should fall through your fingers.
 Catch them in a bowl and repeat with the other half.